MostAwesomeDude/construct/docs/basics.rst

 >>> Byte[:].min
 0
 >>> Byte[:].max
-9223372036854775807
+18446744073709551616

 RepeatUntil is different than the others.
 Each element is tested by a lambda predicate.
 The predicate signals when a given element is the terminal element.
 The repeater inserts all previous items along with the terminal one, and returns just the same.

-Note that all elements accumulated during parsing are provided as additional lambda parameter.
+Note that all elements accumulated during parsing are provided as additional lambda parameter (second in order).

 >>> RepeatUntil(lambda obj,lst,ctx: obj > 10, Byte).parse(b"\x01\x05\x08\xff\x01\x02\x03")
 [1, 5, 8, 255]